Maths and Number

 In Maths we will be teaching Year One and Two children together.
 Reception and Pre - School will also be taught together.

 Reception and Pre - School putting a strong emphasis on match, sort and compare.
-In this small step, children are introduc1f to the concept of matching.
+In this small step, children are introduced to the concept of matching.
 They will start by matching physical objects with other physical objects.

 Year One and Two children will learning about numbers to place value within twenty.
 The aim of this small step is for children to be able to fluently